Privacy Policy

 - Hardware fingerprints (the device identifier is a random GUID, not derived from hardware characteristics)

-4.10 Interest Forms
+4.10 Pre-Launch Interest Forms (Historical)

 5. Legal Basis for Processing